wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Multivariable Calculus/Directional Derivatives.md

 	The gradient is a vector of partial derivatives:
 $$\LARGE \nabla f(x_0, y_0) = \left( \frac{\partial f}{\partial x}(x_0, y_0), \frac{\partial f}{\partial y}(x_0, y_0) \right)$$
 ### 3. [[Statics Analysis#Dot Product (i.e. Scalar Product)|Dot Product]]
-The Dot Product projects the Gradient Vector onto the Unit Vector, which gives the component of the Gradient in the direction of the Unit Vector.
+The Dot Product [[projects|projects]] the Gradient Vector onto the Unit Vector, which gives the component of the Gradient in the direction of the Unit Vector.

 The directional derivative is **the dot product of the gradient vector and the unit vector**, reflecting how much of the gradient’s magnitude is in the direction of $\mathbf{u}$.